Home page | More useful articles | Search for more information

 About this page: It's difficult to keep track of who is where at the major publishers, with editors coming and going every month of the year.
 Books get out of date and magazines and newsletters may be a few months behind in reporting.

 Additional resources: For addresses and other basic information about children's publishers, you should have a copy of Children's Writer's & Illustrator's Market, or the SCBWI's Essential Guide, which is free to members.
 Online, you can find some publisher's addresses in the CBC Member's list from the Children's Book Council WWW site.
 That is not a list of all children's publishers, however.
-News can be found on the Publishers Weekly web site.
+Publishing news can be found on the Publishers Weekly web site.

 I hope you have found this page and this site useful.
 Please visit The Purple Crayon Bookstores page to find some recommended bookstores and to learn how to support this site while doing your usual online shopping.
 Thank you.